 I spent my birthday that year moving by myself from Dublin to the small town of Donabate.
-I learned places in Ireland usually came furnished with a bed and wardrobe, so I didn’t need to move those items.
-But I did need to pack other items like clothes, bedding, food, etc into a suitcase and large backpack and move them by public transit.
-First walking 15 minutes to the bus stop, next taking the bus to Malahide, and then the train to Donabate and then another 8-minute walk to my new place.
+I learned places in Ireland usually come furnished with a bed and wardrobe, so I didn’t need to move those items.
+But I did need to pack other items like my clothes, bedding, food, etc into a suitcase and large backpack and move them by public transit.
+First walking 15 minutes to the bus stop, next taking the bus to Malahide, and then the train to Donabate and then another 5-minute walk to my new place.
 I had to make this trip several times that day and was exhausted by the end of it.
 This wasn’t how I wanted to spend the only birthday I’ve celebrated (so far) in another country.

 I was sad to have cancelled my birthday trip to Cork, but to be honest I was also kind of numb to everything that had happened.
 It was at the point where I thought “yeah of course this is happening, because why wouldn’t it?”
-I’d experienced so much change uncertainty during the 11 months of my time in Ireland thus far.
+I’d experienced so much change and uncertainty during the 11 months of my time in Ireland up to that point.
 Nothing surprised me.
-While things did work out, and I go to go to Cork that April my birthday move taught me something important.
-Don’t get comfortable, because life is here, life is chaotic and life doesn’t care about what you want.
+While things did work out, and I got to go to Cork that April my birthday move taught me something important.
+Don’t get comfortable, because life is here, life is chaotic, and life doesn’t care about what you want.

 I didn’t write a lot about Ireland when I was there because I wanted time to process things.
 Despite how it might seem on this post my time in Ireland wasn’t all bad.
 The hard stuff was hard, but there was a lot of good as well.
 I got to see some amazing places and learn things about Irish history and culture I didn’t know before.
 I eventually talked to people, and when I did I realized I could have talked to them earlier and no one would’ve been offended as I’d assumed.
 We think our brains are smart, but they can be pretty stupid.